tmiklas/tbeam-helium-mapper/README.md

   - Changed Text output to reflect Helium, and not TTN (Code referances ttn, just to prevent brakes in this awesome code)
   - Changed credentials file to use OTAA by default.
   - Changed GPS metric output text "Error", to "Accuracy/HDOP".

 In no way do I claim to have created this code, or own it.
 Proper gratitude is given to all that has worked on this before; and I am just the person that drunk the bottled water sitting on the throne.
 The next person may edit and make this even greater, and hopefuly TLDR with proper credits.
 -Fizzy

+Same as Fizzy I have not done any of the coding.
+My only idea with this fork is to make it easier for Newbies like me.
+    - Removing TTN references as it confused me
+    - Adding instructions where I found it hard to figure it out eg. Libraries
+    - Corrected some file edit paths

 -------------
 Ref: https://github.com/helium/longfi-arduino/tree/master/TTGO-TBeam-Tracker